 Scandinavian Readers meet monthly to discuss a book of the month.
 The topic is usually Scandinavian fiction or nonfiction that has been translated into English, but other books are occasionally selected.
-The Readers group meets on the 3rd Monday morning of every month, currently on Zoom.
+The Readers group meets on the 3rd Monday morning of every month.
 If interested in Scandinavian books you're welcome to join us at any of our meetings.
 We welcome anyone with an interest in Scandinavian literature.
 Please contact Liv Ramstad at firstname.lastname@example.org for more information.

 Previous book selections: